PECOS-packages/PECOS/design/runtime-production-milestone.md

 Matched circuits, schedules, model parameters, decoders and approximations remain necessary before studying parity.
 Synthetic tests do not establish simulator or device-model equivalence.
 Keep #827 draft; do not merge either PR.

+## Production self-review of f3bb9f75

+Two confirmed admission issues were reproduced before correction:

+- **P1:** Opted-in v1 messages containing an unsupported RZ with a non-finite angle unwound in the general parser instead of returning an admission error.
+A strict bounded wire scan now rejects unsupported records before angle conversion.
+  NaN and both infinities following a valid X prefix return errors without RNG or simulator mutation; a corrected message still executes.
+- **P1:** Simulator capacity admission covered v2 only.
+Opted-in v1 could grow an
+  undersized StateVecEngine, recreating its state and losing previous inputs.
+  Capacity is now checked before either route.
+The regression preserves a previously prepared state and checks both RNGs and unchanged capacity.

+Additional production regressions cover consecutive measurements over 32 seeds, execution/reset unwind and independently poisoned clones, and 128-record expansion admission with 16 persistent preparation-crosstalk victims.
+The latter accepts the conservative budget exactly and rejects one below it before model/RNG effects.
+A suspected joint-measurement batching issue was not reproduced: the admitted StateVecEngine uses SparseStateVecSoA's sequential measurement implementation.
+No dispatch change or additional simulator capability was added.

+This is implementation-author self-review, not independent external review.
+The fixes do not alter the scope or the RFC #591 limitations above: preserved native simultaneous batches and outcome-dependent physical profiles remain unimplemented.
+Ordinary non-opted-in legacy parser behavior is unchanged.